 Chemotherapy can make you feel better by relieving the symptoms of the cancer, but it can have unpleasant side effects.
 Any side effects that do occur can often be controlled with medicines.

 Radiotherapy treats cancer by using high-energy rays to destroy the cancer cells while doing as little harm as possible to normal cells.
-Radiotherapy is very effective in treating Ewing’s sarcoma, and may be used together with chemotherapy, either before or after surgery.
-In some cases, surgery is not possible - for example, if the tumour is in the spine.
-In these cases radiotherapy may be given in place of surgery.
+Radiotherapy is effective in treating Ewing’s sarcoma, and may be used with chemotherapy, either before or after surgery.

 Radiotherapy can cause side effects such as redness of the skin (erythema) and tiredness (fatigue).
 These side effects can be mild or more troublesome, depending on the strength of the radiotherapy dose and the length of your treatment.
 The radiotherapist can advise you what to expect.

 Your doctor or nurse will explain more about any possible late side effects.

 Research into new ways of treating Ewing’s sarcoma is going on all the time.
 Cancer doctors use clinical trials to assess new treatments.
 As bone cancers are very rare, clinical trials are usually organised by cancer specialists from several countries working together, and they may take some time to complete.

 Before any trial is allowed to take place, it must have been approved by an ethics committee, which protects the interests of patients taking part.

 Your doctor or a research nurse will discuss the treatment with you, so that you have full understanding of the trial and what it means to take part.
 You may decide not to take part or to withdraw from a trial at any stage.
-You will then receive the best standard treatment available.
+You will still receive the best standard treatment available.

 After your treatment is completed, you will have regular check-ups and x-rays.
 These will continue for several years.
 If you have any problems, or notice any new symptoms in between these check-ups, let your doctor know as soon as possible.